MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/5-ip-tcp-basics.md

 In the previous table, the last column is marked as a subnet mask.
 The subnet mask uses the same format of the IP address.
 But its purpose is to identify valid IP addresses in an IP range.

-For example, assume we have an IP address range that starts at `192.168.1.0`, and we have a subnet of `255.255.255.0`.
-We'll apply the subnet mask in the following way.
+For example, assume you have an IP address range that starts at `192.168.1.0`, and you have a subnet of `255.255.255.0`.You'll apply the subnet mask in the following way.
 For each address segment value specified as 225 in the mask, the corresponding address segment is static.
-When we want to pick an IP address, we have to pick an address that matches `192.168.1`.
-Where the segment has a value of `0`, we're allowed to use any value between 0 to 255.
-A subnet mask of `255.255.255.0` gives an IP address range of `192.168.1.0` to `192.168.1.255` that are valid values to select.
+When you want to pick an IP address, you have to pick an address that matches `192.168.1`.
+Where the segment has a value of `0`, you're allowed to use any value between 0 to 255.
+A subnet mask of `255.255.255.0` gives an IP address range of `192.168.1.0` to `192.168.1.255`, which are valid values to select.

 ### What is a subnet?